Cystic Fibrosis

 • Exercise improves respiratory function and reserve, and helps clear sputum

-• High calorie diet is required for malabsorption, increased respiratory effort, coughing, infections and physiotherapy
+• High-calorie diet is required for malabsorption, increased respiratory effort, coughing, infections and physiotherapy

-• Nebulised hypertonic saline
+• Nebulised hypertonic saline to make secretions less viscous

-• Vaccinations including pneumococcal, influenza and varicella
+• Vaccinations, including influenza and covid

-• Lung transplantation is an option in end stage respiratory failure
+• Lung transplantation in end-stage respiratory failure

-• Liver transplant in liver failure
+• Liver transplant in end-stage liver failure

 • Fertility treatment involving testicular sperm extraction for infertile males